jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Many attempts have been to enhanced the user experience with web-based tooling to reduce learning curves and create a more immersive browser-based user experience.
 In this space, Open OnDemand has emerged as the most successful web integration for HPC.
 Over the past decade, Open OnDemnd (OOD) has come to dominate the HPC landscape as the de facto web experience and can now be seen as a fundamental component of any HPC cluster.
-OOD has elevated HPC to a web-native application and shaped expectations to align with the self-directed experiences of the cloud.
+OOD has elevated HPC to a web-native experience and shaped user expectation for HPC to align with the self-directed experiences of cloud-native applications.

 OOD's success stems not from displacing the traditional command shell but by enhancing the user experience to include web-native applications that sit naturally along-side their traditional cluster interaction.
 A basic deployment provides access to Juptyer notebooks, R-Studio, and a browser-based VNC desktop capable of presenting any traditional GUI applicaiton, like Matlab or QGIS, within the browser.
 All of these web-based applications are easily launched as jobs on cluster compute nodes through simple button clicks in the web browser.

 The key aspect of the OOD architecture is transparent mapping of browser actions to per-user web servers that run applications under the native cluster identity of the user.
-This allows all actions performed by the user on the cluster, whether via the web or the command shell, to run in the context of their account and ahere to a consistent security model enforced by the operating system across the cluster.
+This allows all actions performed by the user on the cluster, whether via the web or the command shell, to run in the context of their account and adhere to a consistent security model enforced by the operating system across the cluster.
 User's can only access cluster resources as dictated by their account permissions.

 <!--- ref gridsphere and science gateways that were dedicated tools and that tarun or something that we looked at around 2017 -->